VoronDesign/VoronUsers/printer_mods/Slidr/EnergyChain/Readme.md

 - you like to print your own stuff :-)
 - you like accessible/openable links for easy maintenance
 - you prefer accent colors (see folder 'themes' for ideas)
-- you want save some money (it´s not a lot!
+- you want save some money (itÂ´s not a lot!
 Go for Igus if in doubt or some alternative cheap Ali-stuff)
-- you don´t want to wait for your order to arrive
+- you donÂ´t want to wait for your order to arrive
-- you don´t like tape chains (wire failure) or zip chains (fiddly)
+- you donÂ´t like tape chains (wire failure) or zip chains (fiddly)
-- you don´t care about
+- you donÂ´t care about
   o extreme noise reduction
   o a not perfect bending radius o or any other shortcomings due to additive manifacturing